cobwebos/docs/articles/data-factory/configure-azure-ssis-integration-runtime-performance.md

 # In public preview, only EastUS, NorthEurope, and WestEurope are supported.
 $AzureSSISLocation = "EastUS"
 # In public preview, only Standard_A4_v2, Standard_A8_v2, Standard_D1_v2, Standard_D2_v2, Standard_D3_v2, Standard_D4_v2 are supported
-$AzureSSISNodeSize = "Standard_A4_v2"
+$AzureSSISNodeSize = "Standard_D3_v2"
 # In public preview, only 1-10 nodes are supported.
 $AzureSSISNodeNumber = 2
-# In public preview, only 1-8 parallel executions per node are supported.
+# For a Standard_D1_v2 node, 1-4 parallel executions per node are supported.
+For other nodes, it's 1-8.
 $AzureSSISMaxParallelExecutionsPerNode = 2

 # SSISDB info